 People should not wash the body parts of others.

-Where rituals or ceremonies require water to be applied to the body, small volumes can be splashed onto the body, Where practical others present should move out of range of any potential splashing.
+Where rituals or ceremonies require water to be applied to the body, small volumes can be splashed onto the body.
+Where practical others present should move out of range of any potential splashing.

-Where an infant is involved a parent/guardian or other member of the infant’s regular or extended household should hold the infant.
+Where an infant is involved a parent/guardian or other member of the infant’s regular household should hold the infant.
 All individuals involved should thoroughly wash their hands before and after and ensure good hand washing and respiratory hygiene.

 Places of worship can continue to broadcast their services and religious ceremonies.
 Those who wish to do this should be helped to do so where reasonably practicable.
 Recordings may also be made with the consent of those involved.

 If this requires additional people to set up and operate equipment the number should be kept to an absolute minimum and should be included in the calculation of how many can use the building at any one time.
 They should also observe the social distancing, hand hygiene, cleaning of equipment, singing and playing musical instruments advice.

 We recognise that there will be occasions when it will not be possible or practicable to conduct worship or a religious or belief ceremony in a place of worship.
 Therefore, worship can be held outdoors in the following situations and subject to all the other guidance in this document including social distancing, singing, the use water, food and drink, Test, Track and Protect.